 Picture this… the family heading off to the coast, kids and pooches eager for the journey and playing in the ocean.
-Perhaps you envision more of a quiet camping trip with your furry buddy, or a (slightly less-exciting) visit to the in-laws?
-Whatever the destination, having your dogs along for the ride just tends to make for a better trip, doesn’t it?
+Perhaps you envision more of a quiet camping trip with your furry buddy, or a visit to the in-laws?
+Whatever the destination, having your dog along for the ride just tends to make for a better trip, doesn’t it?
 Dogs can be great travel companions!

 But wait, before you gas up the car and back out of the driveway, there are definitely a few things you can do to make your dog's trip in the car smoother, safer, and more enjoyable – for everybody.

 Travel Anxiety and Carsickness… They’re No Fun for AnyoneDoes your dog get anxious in the car?
 Do they pant and never settle down?
 Do they vomit at even the thought of a car ride?
 Travel anxiety and carsickness can ruin a road trip before it even hits the highway.
 What can you do about it?
 Fortunately, quite a few things – give the suggestions in this article a whirl to make Fido a better traveler.